FREE Plant-Based Protein Course with 40+ Recipes

 Since having this ah-ha realization after one-too-many pale vegan cupcakes, cookies and cakes, I’ve fully converted to oat beverage!
 And, I think you should too.

+How to make Oat milk!
 This creamy homemade oat milk recipe is so easy and quick to make and tastes delicious too!
 It’s ready in 5 minutes and only 5 ingredients are needed.

 See notes in the post above about how to reduce slimy oat milk!